Creators without borders are the best creators.

 I straightened myself, thanked him with a hug, and marched back to my car.
 Muttering to myself as I turned the ignition, “Y’all ain’t seen nothing yet!”

 As I deconstruct what happened during that conversation with my dad 25 years ago, I realize that the power of it was the enormity of the pendulum swing from one extreme comprised of judgment to one of complete acceptance and love.
 And in that swing, I transitioned from experiencing complete brain shut down and questioning of my abilities to feeling confident, clear, and as if I were a fount of ideas.
+I had my first taste of the freedom creators without borders experience.

 Think back for a moment when you had the experience of being 100% comfortable and accepted in your own skin without one inkling or trace of self-judgment or perceived judgment from others.
 What was your behavior as a result?
 What did you think and do?